IXIXIXIXIXIXIXIXIX/pyMenus/README.md

 ### Use
 Constructor for both IntReturnMenu and ObjectReturnMenu take a list of objects as an argument and a string as an optional argument.
-The optional arg is the sting that prompts the user to choose an option.
+The optional arg is the string that prompts the user to choose an option.
 Absent this argument, there is a default.

 Ensure that the objects in your list are either human-readable strings or have their __str__